Award-winning White House correspondent and presidential historian

 by Kenneth T. Walsh

-With the advent of Donald Trump and Hillary Clinton as presidential nominees, the examination of the role of celebrity culture in the White House takes on a fresh appeal.
+With the advent of Donald Trump and Hillary Clinton, the examination of the role of celebrity culture in the White House takes on a fresh appeal.

 This book, by award-winning White House correspondent and presidential historian Kenneth T. Walsh, takes a detailed and comprehensive look at the history of America’s presidents as “celebrities in chief” since the beginning of the Republic.
 Walsh makes the point that modern presidents need to be celebrities and build on their fame in order to propel their agendas and rally public support for themselves as national leaders so that they can get things done.